 The main thing to remember is that not all meets are created equal in the eyes of the rulebook.
 While your new suit might be perfect for the state championship, it could be against the rules for a regular-season dual meet.
 It’s all about knowing the regulations for your specific league and planning your races accordingly.
 Before you invest in a high-performance suit, it’s always a smart move to understand exactly when and where you can show off its speed.

-A Quick Guide to NFHS and State Rules
+Breaking Down NFHS and State Rules

 The NFHS has specific guidelines for what constitutes a legal swimsuit.
 Generally, suits must be made of a single piece of textile material and cannot have zippers or other fasteners.
 This means most major brand tech suits are compliant, but it's always good to double-check.
 Another key rule involves logos; they must meet specific size requirements, so be mindful of branding.
 Because rules can vary slightly from state to state and can be updated, your best bet is to confirm the latest regulations with your coach or on your state athletic association’s website.
 This ensures you’re always in compliance and never risk a disqualification over your suit.